affiliate disclosure

 You can exclude specific images or iframes from lazy loading if you need them to load as soon as possible for users, such as the featured image or the above-the-fold area.

 These are the main image optimization features in WP Rocket, which are pretty basic for a premium plugin.
-You must purchase the Imagify image optimization plugin separately for features like compression and automatic image resizing.
+You must purchase the Imagify image optimization pluginย separately to access features such as compression and automatic image resizing.

 Imagify is a separate product from WP Rocket, so it’s safe to say WP Rocket is not an all-in-one performance optimization tool.